x1a7x/x1a7x/README.md

 -----------------------------------------------------------
 -----------------------------------------------------------
 Ai models empower you to code apps - it is profoundly remarkable.
-Learning to code used to be cool- as ai gets better, learning to code becomes silly :)
+Learning to code used to be cool- as ai gets better, learning to code is objectively silly :)

 HERE IS MY 3 STEP, 1 MINUTE RUST CODING BOOT CAMP THAT EMPOWERS YOU:::
 -----------------------------------------------------------